zendeskgarden/react-components/packages/grid/README.md

 This package includes components relating to layout grids in the [Garden Design System](https://zendeskgarden.github.io/).

-The `Grid` component is inspired by the [Bootstrap Flexbox Grid](https://getbootstrap.com/docs/4.3/layout/grid/).
-With Garden, all of the features are dynamic (base on props) – including the number of grid columns and gutter width.
+The `Grid` component is inspired by the Bootstrap flexbox [grid](https://getbootstrap.com/docs/4.3/layout/grid/).
+With Garden, all of the features are dynamic (based on props) – including the number of grid columns and gutter width.
 The result is an incredibly powerful grid system that will be immediately familiar to users of Bootstrap.